emerald-geomodelling/poltergust/README.md

 be installed using pip.
 Each dependency will be installed inside the virtualenv with pip install, using the verbatim dependency string given.

+A task file specifies an environment to run the task in, a luigi root task name, and any other arguments to give to the luigi command (with `--` removed).
+Note: You probably want to specify the same `scheduler-url` here as you did when running the Poltergust task runner.

+# Instantiating the task runner

+luigi RunTasks --module poltergust --path=gs://mybucket/pipeline